US citizen among eight Druze family members executed during Syria’s sectarian violence

 Twelve hours passed as the family desperately waited for news, hoping their relatives would return safely.
 It wasn’t until another overseas relative saw the videos circulating of their execution that they realized the eight men had been killed.

-Imad said relatives later told him the captives were marched 200 meters to Tishreen Square, where they were lined up and executed.
+The friend who spoke to CNN said relatives later told him the captives were marched 200 meters to Tishreen Square, where they were lined up and executed.
 One of the men had sent a final message to friends that read, “Come and help us if you can.
-They surrounded us,” Imad said.
+They surrounded us,” the friend said.

 “I don’t know how monsters can do that,” the US relative told CNN.